anderson-aristotle/ruby-object-model/README.md

 ## Ruby Mixins

-We want to make chunks of code that are resuable across of multiple classes.
+We want to make chunks of code that are resuable across multiple classes.
 These "chunks" are called `modules`.
 Take a look at the code below:

 ```ruby